in

 Facts about Alaska

-Here are 15 amazing facts about Alaska.
+Here are 15 amazing facts about Alaska:

 2. Alaska is home to 17 of the United States’ 20 highest peaks.
 The highest peak in Alaska is Mount Denali, which stands at an elevation of 20,310 feet above sea level.
 This makes it the highest peak in the United States, and the third highest peak in North America after Mount Logan and Mount Saint Elias.

 4. Alaska is the most northern, western and eastern state in the U.S. It is located in the northwest corner of North America, bordered by Canada to the east, the Arctic Ocean to the north, and the Pacific Ocean to the west.
-Because of its unique location, Alaska is often referred to as the “Last Frontier” or the “Land of the Midnight Sun.”
+Alaska’s unique location often earns it the nicknames “The Last Frontier” or “The Land of the Midnight Sun.”

 6. Alaska has the longest coastline of any state in the United States.
 Its coastline stretches over 6,600 miles.
 This is more than twice the length of the coastline of the next longest state, Florida, which has a coastline of around 2,000 miles.
 Alaska’s long coastline is due in part to its many islands and its location along the northwest coast of North America.